American imperialism: 1700s–1800s: Manifest destiny

-Following the victory of Red Cloud in Red Cloud's War over the United States, the Treaty of Fort Laramie (1868) was signed.
+Following Red Cloud's victory in Red Cloud's War, the Treaty of Fort Laramie was signed.
 This treaty led to the creation of the Great Sioux Reservation.
-However, the discovery of gold in the Black Hills resulted in a surge of White settlement in the region.
-The gold rush was very profitable for the White settlers and the American government, with just one of the Black Hill Mines yielding $500 Million in gold.
-Attempts to purchase the land failed, and the Great Sioux War began as a result.
-Despite initial success by Native Americans in the war's first few battles, most notably the Battle of the Little Bighorn, the United States eventually won and ended the reservation, carving it up into smaller reservations.
-The reservation system did not just serve as a way to facilitate American settlement and expansion of land, but also enriched local merchants and businesses who held significant economic power over the Native tribes.
-Traders would often accept payment for goods via annuity money from land sales contributing to further poverty.
+However, the discovery of gold in the Black Hills resulted in a settlement surge.
+The gold rush was profitable for settlers and the government: the Black Hill Mine produced $500 million in gold.
+Attempts to purchase the land failed, triggering the Great Sioux War.
+Despite initial success by Native American forces, most notably the Battle of the Little Bighorn, the government won and carved the reservation into smaller tracts.